 Not the least among Canadian writers was Adolphus Egerton Ryerson (1803-82).
-Ryerson won a wide reputation as a controversial writer and played an important part in moulding public opinion in the struggle leading up to Confederation.
-When over seventy years old he undertook to write a history of the Loyalists of America and Their Times.
-His work contains valuable information, but the vigour he displayed in his early literary work is lacking.
+Ryerson won a wide reputation as a controversial writer and played an important part

-There have been many short popular histories of Canada; among the best of these are: John Mercier M^cMullen's History of Canada, George Bryce's Short History of the Canadian People, Henry H. Miles's History of Canada under the French Régime, W. H. Withrow's Popular History of Canada, J. Castell Hopkins's Story of the Dominion, Sir John George Bourinot's Story of Canada, Charles G. D. Roberts's History of Canada, and W. H. P. Clement's History of the Dominion of Canada.
+There have been many short popular histories of Canada; among the best of these are: John Mercier McMullen's History of Canada, George Bryce's Short History of the Canadian People, Henry H. Miles's History of Canada under the French Régime, W. H. Withrow's Popular History of Canada, J. Castell Hopkins's Story of the Dominion, Sir John George Bourinot's Story of Canada, Charles G. D. Roberts's History of Canada, and W. H. P. Clement's History of the Dominion of Canada.